Conditions We Treat

 Huntington’s Disease (HD) Huntington’s disease is a rare, genetic condition that leads to abnormal involuntary movements called chorea, mood disorders such as depression and anxiety, as well as cognitive impairment and dementia.
 Patients are diagnosed through genetic testing.
 Genetic counseling services are available as needed.

-Along with these disorders, specialists at the Illinois Neurological Institute’s Parkinson’s Disease and Movement Disorders Center also treats:
+Along with these disorders, specialists at OSF HealthCare Illinois Neurological Institute’s Parkinson’s Disease and Movement Disorders Center also treat:

 - Tourette’s syndrome and tic disorders